By law you have the right to expect the package holiday you booked and paid for. So the holiday description must be accurate.

 The regulation applies to both tour operators and travel agents and failure to comply is a criminal offence.

-If your holiday is ruined by building work
+Holiday ruined by building work

-If the tour operator is a member of Association of British Travel Agents (ABTA), then the ABTA Code of Conduct (20 Jan 2010 edition) will bind them.
+If the tour operator is a member of Abta, The Travel Association, then the Abta Code of Conduct (20 Jan 2010 edition) will bind them.

-If the tour operator becomes aware or ought reasonably to have become aware of building works which may reasonably be considered to seriously impair the enjoyment of travel arrangements, notify clients of the situation without undue delay.
+If the tour operator becomes aware of building works, which may reasonably be considered to seriously impair the enjoyment of travel arrangements, it must notify clients of the situation without undue delay.

 These days most tour operators will notify you of the existence of building works in the vicinity of the hotel/resort and most problems relate to the accuracy of the information provided relating to the extent of the building works.